“SEO without keywords doesn’t exist”, says Brian Dean, founder at Backlinko.

-They are targeted by in-house business.
+They are targeted by brick-and-motor business.

 SEJ suggests, Local keywords are NOT restricted to town or city.
 You can optimize content around neighboring areas or a country too.
 This would widen your customer base and helps in brand recognition in longer run.

 E.g., best restaurants in the world

 They are targeted by Marketing and Tourism agencies.

 Since, freshness of the content is among the 200 ranking factors of Google… And freshness depends on nature of topic.

 Evergreen Topic – Topic which will remain relevant for many years to come.
 Concept based study (like this, keyword research topic) will bring traffic for long time.